Acheng0211/SDM274_AI_and_ML/HA-05_Multilayer_Perceptron/MLP.md

     - noise & sampling error
     - to prevent:
         1. model with right capacity: validation set
-        2. limit the numeber of hidden units
+        2. limit the number of hidden units
         3. limit the norm of the weights: weight-decay, improve generalization, smooher $$C = E + \frac{\lambda}{2} \displaystyle \sum_i w^2_i$$ keep weights small unless they have big error derivatives $$\frac{\partial C}{\partial w_i} = \frac{\partial E}{\partial w_i} + \lambda w_i$$
         4. early stopping: start with small weights(hidden unit is in its linear range) and grow(start using non-linear ranges), limited capacity due to limited time for weights to grow big